 - Annual lounge memberships

 Value assessment: A single United Club day pass costs $59.
-If you purchase 4 throughout the year, you've maximized your credit with $36 in additional value—while also enjoying the lounge experience.
+Purchase four throughout the year and you've maximized your credit — while enjoying a significantly better airport experience.

 Inflight purchases